garris/BackstopJS/README.md

 ### Targeting elements

 BackstopJS makes it super easy to capture screenshots of your entire layout or just parts of your layout.
-This is defined in the your scenario.selectors array.
+This is defined in your scenario.selectors array.
 Elements are defined with standard CSS notation.
 By default BackstopJS takes a screenshot of the first occurrence of any selector found in your DOM. e.g. If you have three `li` tags in your layout only the first will used.

 #### selectorExpansion
 If you want BackstopJS to find and take screenshots of _all_ matching selector instances then there is a handy switch for that.
 Set `selectorExpansion` to `true` like so...